You don’t have to outrun the bear. You only have to outrun the other campers.

 2. Recover your primary email first.
 Every other recovery flow goes through email.
 Use your backup YubiKey and a printed recovery code if you have them.
 If not, most providers have a “verify my identity” flow that asks increasingly personal questions; be patient.

 3. Recover 1Password second.
-The cleanest path is recovering to your pre-signed-in spare phone (travel prep item 10).
-Factory-reset it if you have to, reinstall 1Password, and sign in using the Secret Key.
-If the Secret Key is in your wallet already (item 11), type it directly; otherwise call your trusted person on a voice line (not a messaging app โ€” if your phone is gone, Signal and WhatsApp are also gone, because both require the mobile app to activate a desktop session) and have them read the 34-character Secret Key to you out loud.
-If you have no pre-signed-in device at all (you weren’t prepared, or the spare is also lost), the only remaining path is 1Password account recovery โ€” on a Families plan, another family organiser can initiate recovery for you; on an Individual plan, 1Password support will walk you through it but it takes longer.
-Budget hours, not minutes, for this branch.
+The cleanest path is your pre-signed-in spare phone (travel prep item 10) โ€” and the whole point of it is that it’s already signed in, so don’t factory-reset it.
+Wiping it destroys the one property that makes it useful (it’s an approved device that can wave a new sign-in through), dropping you straight back into the cold-start lockout it was meant to prevent.
+Just open 1Password on it; you’re in.
+Only if the spare isn’t signed in โ€” you skipped that prep, or it got wiped โ€” do you cold-start: reinstall 1Password and sign in with your Secret Key (typed from your wallet copy, item 11) plus the YubiKey on your person.
+No wallet copy?
+Call your trusted person on a voice line (not a messaging app: if your phone is gone, Signal and WhatsApp are also gone, because both require the mobile app to activate a desktop session) and have them read the 34-character Secret Key to you out loud.
+If you have no pre-signed-in device at all (you weren’t prepared, or the spare is also lost), your next path is the printed recovery code from your Home Kit: enter it at my.1password.com, verify through your account email (so recover email first), and 1Password issues a fresh Secret Key and a new passphrase without any linked device.
+Only if you have no recovery code either are you down to 1Password account recovery: on a Families plan another family organiser can initiate recovery for you; on an Individual plan 1Password support will walk you through it but it takes longer.
+Budget hours, not minutes, for that last branch.

 4. Bank and carrier third.
 Carrier is often the longest; plan for a phone call, not a web form.
 Many require a branch visit with ID, or an international call to their support line.